This guide is to help administrators configure RStudio Package Manager (RSPM) for your use cases.

 Git URL uses SSH, then it requires an SSH key for authentication.
 In this case,

-first import the key and then use the
+first import the key prior to using the

 SSH keys are not required to use a passphrase, but a secure key with passphrase is recommended.

-# Import the SSH key: # passphrase file should just be text file with passphrase for key (avoid leaving in bash history): rspm import --name=read-r-pkg --path=/path/to/ssh/key --passphrase-path=/path/to/passphrase/file # Optionally, remove the key from disk: # rm /path/to/ssh/key # Add the package: rspm add --email@example.com/r-pkg.git --source=prod-internal-src --git-build-trigger=tags --git-ssh-key=read-r-pkg
+# Import the SSH key: # passphrase file should just be text file with passphrase for key (avoid leaving in bash history): rspm import --name=read-r-pkg --path=/path/to/ssh/key --passphrase-path=/path/to/passphrase/file # Optionally, remove the key from disk: # rm /path/to/ssh/key # Create the Git builder rspm create git-builder --firstname.lastname@example.org/r-pkg.git --source=prod-internal-src --build-trigger=tags --ssh-key=read-r-pkg

 Distributing Local Packages along with CRAN Packages¶